-New 20% of qualified business income tax deduction for taxpayers other than corporations.
-With the 2017 Tax Act, corporations received a major rate reduction.
+20% of qualified business income tax deduction for taxpayers other than corporations.
+With the TCJA, corporations received a major rate reduction.
 Business owners (other than C corporations) received a new deduction that begins in 2018 and expires after 2025.
 It is measured by 20% of their business income.

-This is a new concept, so it is worth discussing with your tax advisor.
-The rules themselves become rather complex, at times even calling for the taxpayer to distinguish the income or loss of each separate trade or business.
+This is a relatively new concept, so it is worth discussing with your tax advisor.
+The rules themselves become rather complex, at times even calling for the taxpayer to distinguish the income or loss of each separate trader or business.
 There is also an emphasis on projecting one's taxable income for the year.
-There are limitations on the deduction depending on the taxpayer's taxable income, which include the type of trade or business, the amount of W-2 wages paid by the qualified business, and the unadjusted basis immediately after acquisition of qualified property held by the trade or business.

-The business generally needs to be an active one, but passive investors with flow-through income from an active business may benefit.
+Limitations apply to the deduction depending on the taxpayer's taxable income, which include the type of trade or business, the amount of W-2 wages paid by the qualified business, and the unadjusted basis immediately after acquisition of qualified property held by the trade or business.
+The business generally needs to be an active one, but passive investors with flowthrough income from an active business may benefit.
 Wage income doesn't qualify for this deduction, but within the new rules, it helps to weigh wage payments and/or capital expenditures in the context of their impact on this deduction.
 Wage payments and/or capital expenditures are sometimes necessary to qualify for this new deduction.

-Subchapter S income from an active business may qualify, but payments out of the S corporation to owners can affect the computations, depending on whether they are wages to the owner-employees or distributions of earnings, dividends.
-Wage levels of owners or guaranteed payments to partners can be important planning aspects of this new deduction.
-Guaranteed payments are not considered OBI.
+Subchapter S income from an active business may qualify, but payments out of the S corporation to owners can affect the computations, depending on whether they are wages to the owner-employees or just distributions of earnings, dividends.
+Wage levels of owners or guaranteed payment levels to partners can be important planning aspects of this new deduction.